-At DU, we care about your success—even after you leave our hallowed halls.
+At DU, we care about your success—even after you graduate and leave our hallowed halls.

 - personalized career counseling with an expert career counselor.
 Services are free for your first year, post graduation.
 After that, two free sessions are available each year with ongoing low-cost services.

 - career assessment tools (at cost).